James R. Russell

 In July 2016, Russell became semi-retired and moved his residence to Fresno, California.

 As of 2023, Russell is Emeritus Mashtots Professor of Armenian Studies at Harvard University, Distinguished Visiting Professor of the Hebrew University of Jerusalem, and a part-time Lecturer in Jewish Studies and Biblical Hebrew at California State University, Fresno.
+In late March 2025 J.R.
+Russell returned to live in his native New York City neighborhood, Washington Heights in upper Manhattan.